OneArgo/ArgoVocabs/README.md

 * While everyone should label ticket, it is part of the responsibilities of the co-chair of the AVTT to regularly review and update ticket labeling.

 ## III.
 Standard process for releasing vocab, documentation and checker

+### vocab
 * The update and release of the new collection is made "on the fly", following ticket requirements.
 * When a new vocabulary collection is created, the documentation is updated accordingly (at the very least to indicate the new collection url).
 * When a new metadata field is created, it is good practice to first make this new metadata field optionnal.
 It should remain optionnal during a transition phase, which can usually last from 1 to 3 years, allowing the time necessary for DACs to perform the associated updates in their processing chain.
 Then, the field can be switched to mandatory and the _Format_version_ number is increased.
+[EDIT] This statement may need to be revised, discussions on-going on this subject.

+### documentation
-* The release of new version of the documentation is made regularly (no formal schedule).
-New version documentation must be advertised through the *argo-dm@groups.wmo.int* mailing list.
+* The release of new version of the documentation is made regularly.
+There is no formal schedule but there is a review process within 2 to 3 months after the ADMT for tickets with both the labels “documentation” and “AVTT approved” or “ADMT approved”.
+* the UM is updated accordingly when relevant.
+* a draft is sent out for comment to *argo-dm@groups.wmo.int* mailing list.
+* the new version of the documentation is advertised through the *argo-dm@groups.wmo.int* mailing list, around March/April.

+### FileChecker
 * Once the documentation is released, the checker is updated.
-New version of the file checker must be advertised through the *argo-dm@groups.wmo.int* mailing list.
+* The new version of the file checker must be advertised through the *argo-dm@groups.wmo.int* mailing list.

 ## IV.
 A few information on NVS updates
 ### IV.a.
 Necessary inputs to request the creation of a new collection to NOC/BODC